Canopy: Property-Driven Learning for Congestion Control: Introduction

 \section{Introduction}

-Effectively controlling congestion in networks is a longstanding problem in computer systems.
-Several recent approaches to this problem use neural models, trained using reinforcement learning (RL), as adaptive congestion controllers.
-In typical network environments, such neural models have been shown to outperform classical hand-written controllers frequently~\cite{abbasloo2020classic,orca-followup2023,jay2019deep,vivace2018nsdi}.
+Effectively controlling congestion in networks is a longstanding problem.
+Several recent approaches to it use neural models, trained using reinforcement learning (RL).
+Such neural models have been shown to significantly outperform classical controllers in a range of network environments~\cite{abbasloo2020classic,orca-followup2023,jay2019deep,vivace2018nsdi}.

-However, the unreliability of neural models raises concerns about their deployment in real-world performance-critical networks.
-As we demonstrate in \Cref{sec:motivation}, established neural congestion controllers can exhibit highly suboptimal behavior on unforeseen inputs; for example, they are \textit{not robust} to noise in network state measurements, and some decisions they make can drag the transport connection toward extremely \textit{poor performance}.
-At the same time, neural models are opaque and, unlike manually designed controllers, cannot be debugged using conventional software engineering techniques.
+However, the unreliability of these neural models seriously impedes their deployment in real-world performance-critical networks today.
+Indeed, as we demonstrate in \Cref{sec:motivation}, neural congestion controllers can exhibit highly suboptimal behavior, failing to meet key {\em properties} on worst-case inputs.
+For example, they can take {\em aggressive, poor actions in response to noise} in network state measurements; and their {\em congestion window (\cwnd) adjustments can be completely misaligned with current network conditions}, such as drastically lowering \cwnd even when network conditions are good.

-Formal verification is a natural way to address these reliability challenges.
-In particular, there have been several recent efforts to formally verify congestion controllers~\cite{ccac2021sigcomm,ccmatic2024nsdi,ccanalyzer2024sigcomm,quantverification2024,eliyahu2021verifying}, including learned ones~\cite{eliyahu2021verifying}.
-A key benefit of formal methods is that they provide not only a strong assertion that a controller behaves well on all possible inputs, but a \emph{sound certificate} that proves that it does so.

-However, attempts to formally verify learned congestion controllers face an immediate challenge: controllers trained using standard performance objectives can violate key robustness and performance requirements \emph{in the worst case}.
-In case verification fails, we are left with no option but to train an entirely ``new'' controller that may fail all over again.
+The question, then, is: how do we improve property satisfaction in learned controllers?
+Prior works that formally verify learned congestion controllers~\cite{eliyahu2021verifying}, while useful, suffer from a key limitation: they offer one-time boolean feedback on whether the controller satisfies a property, and in case verification fails, we have no option but to train an entirely new controller that may fail verification all over again.

-In this paper, we address this challenge through a learned congestion control approach, called C3, that \emph{integrates verification and learning}.
-Specifically, we present a verification procedure where a verifier does not just provide a boolean decision about whether a controller satisfies a desired property, but \emph{quantitative feedback} on how far the controller is from provably satisfying the property.
-We also present a learning algorithm that uses this feedback as part of the training loss, ensuring that training iterations drive the learned controller towards \emph{high worst-case satisfaction of properties} in addition to high average-case performance.
-The output of this learning algorithm is a neural controller and a \emph{certificate}, or proof, that the controller satisfies its desired properties.